 The story of Noah’s ark and the worldwide flood has been one of my favorite Bible stories since I was a child.
-I have read it many times, and I believe it actually happened.
+I’ve read it many times, and I believe it actually happened.
 Here are a few reasons why I believe it.
 History tells us that Jesus of Nazareth actually existed, and he talked about Noah and the flood.
-There is plenty of evidence that there was a worldwide flood, and we have already established that the Bible IS the word of God, in the article called “IS THE BIBLE REALLY GOD’S WORD?”
+There is plenty of evidence all over our planet that there was a worldwide flood, and we have already established that the Bible IS the word of God, in the article called “IS THE BIBLE REALLY GOD’S WORD?” *

-Many books have been written, and several movies have been made about this wonderful story, but many of them are filled with error, speculation, and misinterpretation.
+Many books have been written, and several movies have been made about this amazing story, but many of them are filled with error, speculation, and misinterpretation.
 Even in the church, there are disagreements about what actually happened.
-It’s no wonder there is so much doubt and confusion about the flood.
+No wonder there are so many doubts and so much confusion about the flood.

 You may ask, Why does it even matter?
 Well, the credibility of God’s word is at stake.
-If it didn’t really happen then the rest of the Bible can’t be trusted, and as I said, Jesus said it happened, so if it didn’t, then Jesus would be a liar.
+If it didn’t really happen then the rest of the Bible can’t be trusted.
+Jesus said it happened, so if it didn’t, then Jesus would be a liar.
 Do you see now why it matters?

-Jesus said, “you shall know the truth and the truth shall make you free.”
+Jesus said, “you will know the truth and the truth will make you free” (John 8:32).
 When you read and understand the truth of this story, it will make perfect sense and it’s very believable.
-It will increase your faith in God’s word.
+When you truly understand it, your faith in God’s word will increase.
 Please, take out your bible and examine this wonderful story along with me.

-In the beginning, God had created a perfect world and two people who were perfect.
-You can read it in the post called “IN THE BEGINNING.”
+In the beginning, God created a perfect world and two people who were perfect.
+You can read about that in the post called “IN THE BEGINNING.” **

 Adam and Eve disobeyed God, and sin came into our world.
 Their son, Cain, was jealous of his brother, Abel, so he killed him, and from that point on their descendants became more and more evil.